ibm-cloud-docs/BlockStorage/mounting-windows.md

 - Enabling support for multipath MPIO to iSCSI
 - Enabling automatic claiming of all iSCSI volumes

-It is important to restart the Windows client after installation of these prerequisites.
+Restart the Windows client after installation of these prerequisites.
 The MPIO load-balancing policy requires a restart so that it can be set.
 {: important}

 ## Installing the MPIO feature
 {: #installMPIOWin}
 {: step}

+1. Establish an RDP connection to your server with the Windows App.
 1. Start the Server Manager and browse to **Manage**, **Add Features**.
-2. Click **Next** to open the Features menu.
+2. Click **Next** until you get to the Features menu.
 3. Scroll down and check **Multipath I/O**.
 4. Click **Next** and **Install** to install MPIO on the host server.